Self-Supervised Depth and Ego-Motion Estimation for Monocular Thermal Video Using Multi-Spectral Consistency Loss: Experimental Results

 \subsection{Pose Estimation Results}

-We compare our pose estimation networks $Ours(T)$ and $Ours(MS)$ with ORB-SLAM2~\cite{mur2017orb} and bian~\etal~\cite{bian2019unsupervised} on the ViViD dataset~\cite{alee-2019-icra-ws}.
-We consider two types of ORB-SLAM2~\cite{mur2017orb} that take the visible or thermal image input, ORB-SLAM(RGB) and ORB-SLAM(T).
-We utilize the 5-frame pose evaluation method~\cite{zhou2017unsupervised} for the pose evaluation.
+We compare our pose estimation networks $Ours\text{-}T$ and $Ours\text{-}MS$ with ORB-SLAM2~\cite{mur2017orb} and Bian~\etal~\cite{bian2019unsupervised} on the ViViD dataset~\cite{alee-2019-icra-ws}.
+We consider two types of ORB-SLAM2~\cite{mur2017orb} that take visible or thermal image input, ORB-SLAM(V) and ORB-SLAM(T).
+We utilize the 5-frame pose evaluation method~\cite{zhou2017unsupervised}.
 The evaluation metrics are Absolute Trajectory Error (ATE) and Relative Error (RE)~\cite{zhang2018tutorial}.
 Since each sequence of the test dataset has different illumination and motion conditions, we evaluate the pose estimation performance on each sequence to investigate condition-wise performance differences.

 The experimental results are shown in~\tabref{tab:ATE_result}.
-The ORB-SLAM2 often failed to track RGB and thermal image sequences, so we calculated the accuracy using the valid parts of the sequences that ORB-SLAM2 successfully tracked.
-Overall, ORB-SLAM(RGB) and bian~\etal~\cite{bian2019unsupervised} show comparable results when some extent of illumination condition is guaranteed, such as $I_{local}$.
+ORB-SLAM2 often failed to track visible and thermal image sequences, so we calculated the accuracy using the valid parts of the sequences that ORB-SLAM2 successfully tracked.
+Overall, ORB-SLAM(V) and Bian~\etal~\cite{bian2019unsupervised} show comparable results when some extent of illumination condition is guaranteed, such as $I_{local}$.
 However, the pose estimation performance is degraded in the low-light conditions $I_{dark}$ and $I_{night}$.
-The methods $Ours(T), Ours(MS)$, and ORB-SLAM(T) taking thermal image input show consistent results regardless of the lighting condition.
-ORB-SLAM(T) provides accurate RE error in the indoor set because the high-temperature objects provide distinctive features, while the performance is degraded in the outdoor set.
-Overall, our networks $Ours(T)$ and $Ours(MS)$ can provide accurate and reliable pose estimation results regardless of motion and lighting conditions.
+The methods $Ours\text{-}T, Ours\text{-}MS$, and ORB-SLAM(T), using thermal image input, show consistent performance regardless of the lighting condition.
+ORB-SLAM(T) provides accurate RE error in the indoor set because the high-temperature objects have distinctive features, while the performance is degraded in the outdoor set.
+Overall, our networks $Ours\text{-}T$ and $Ours\text{-}MS$ can provide accurate and reliable pose estimation results regardless of motion and lighting conditions.